Fourth Challenge on

 Large Scale Hierarchical Text classification

-The challenge consists of 2 tracks, involving different category systems with different data properties and focusing on different learning and mining problems.
+The challenge consists of 3 tracks, involving different category systems with different data properties and focusing on different learning and mining problems.
 The challenge is based on two large datasets: one created from the ODP web directory (DMOZ) and one from Wikipedia.
 The datasets are multi-class, multi-label and hierarchical.
-The number of categories range between 13,000 and 325,000 roughly and the number of the documents between 380,000 and 2,400,000.
-More information regarding the tracks and challenge rules can be found at the "Tasks, Rules and Guidelines" page.
+The number of categories range between 13,000 and 325,000 roughly and number of the documents between 380,000 and 2,400,000.
+More information regarding the tracks and challenge rules can be found at the "Datasets, Tracks, Rules and Guidelines" page.

 Participants will be able to smoothly and continuously submit runs, in order to improve their systems.